FrancescJR/another-example-challenge/README.md

 an aggregate root have
 a list of SubjectsEnrolled entities.

+_**Alternative**: instead of having the function enroll subject in the project, a domain service could be created for that, that would easy just a little the command handler test.
+I am not fond though of domain services because they eventually lead to anemic models with non-rich entities._

 Subjects have also a list of projects, but being a different aggregate root, the list will get updated eventually (eventual consistency) via domain events.

-upgrade: CQRS and having a read model for subjects different than the write model done here.
-Add the list of projects on the read model and remove it from the write model: enrolling a subject to a project will update the read model, but the write model of subjects can keep without any modification
+_**upgrade**: CQRS and having a read model for subjects different than the write model done here.
+Add the list of projects on the read model and remove it from the write model: enrolling a subject to a project will update the read model, but the write model of subjects can keep without any modification_

-upgrade: Continuing with the above we can add event sourcing.
-We would have timestamps (well timestamps can also be added as value objects on the entity too of course) when the actions happened and the read model will be updated via projections.
+_**upgrade**: Continuing with the above we can add event sourcing.
+We would have timestamps (well timestamps can also be added as value objects on the entity too of course) when the actions happened and the read model will be updated via projections._

+#### Tests

+I am using basically unit tests.
+To test everything I have to add some tests for the entity that's inside the aggregate root, but I hope that by checking the project entity unit test, developer can understand how are they supposed to execute the domain, and mimic it in the application layer.

-## Application
+### Application

 The usage of the domain is explained in the domain tests.
 Application just mimic the tests and execute the domain as shown in the tests.

+There is a bit of business domain logic on this layer: the constraint that the duplicity of subjects on the same repository is not allowed.
+That could be solved by a domain service using the repository, but I think this is too much over complication just to follow the books, so I am happy by having this part on the create subject handler command.

+I am not using any command bus at this stage of the development, but that could be an upgrade.

+#### Tests

+I am using prophecy here to try to follow the given when then test structure.
+Most Command Handlers will work with repositories and a cool upgrade would be to have prophecies repositories prepared for all the handlers, there would be some reduction of code duplication in that case.

-## Infrastructure
+### Infrastructure

 I tried to be as independent as possible from the framework
 TODO: I am using symfony skeleton, but I want to use